langurmonkey/java-loop-performance/README.md

 `ITERATIONS` is the number of iterations that each loop runs. `ROUNDS` is the number of times the whole test is run.
 The final time is an average of all the times for each round.

-## Loop styles
+## Loop variants

-The different loops we are testing are:
+What are then the different loop variants we are testing?

 ### For loop